microsoft/VFSForGit/Readme.md

 ## Building VFS for Git on Mac

-VFS for Git on Mac is still in progress.
-You can build it, but this will not create a macOS VFS installer the same way the current Windows build will.
+Note that VFS for Git on Mac is under active development.

-* Ensure you have Xcode installed, have accepted the terms of use, and launched Xcode at least once.
+* Ensure you have Xcode installed, have accepted the terms of use, and have launched Xcode at least once.

 * Disable the "System Integrity Protection" (for loading unsigned Kexts) by booting into recovery mode (`[Win/⌘] + R` while booting).
   Once booted into recovery mode open Utilities -> Terminal to launch a termnial.
 Enter: